 That the Christian may know that his vocation requires him to renounce and combat the devil, his works, suggestions and pomps.
 Thus St. Ambrose very beautifully addresses a person just baptized: "When the priest asked: `Dust thou renounce the devil and all his works,' what didst thou reply? `I renounce them.' `Dost thou renounce the world, its lusts and its pomps?' `I renounce them.'
 Think of these promises, and let them never depart from thy mind.
-Thou hast given thy handwriting to the priest,, who stands for Christ; when thou hast given thy note to a man, thou art bound to him.
+Thou hast given thy hand writing to the priest,, who stands for Christ; when thou hast given thy note to a man, and thou art bound to him.
 Now thy word is not on earth but preserved in heaven; say not thou knowest nothing of this promise; this exculpates thee no better than the excuse of a soldier who in time of battle should say he knew not that by becoming a soldier he would have to fight."

 Why is the person anointed on the shoulder and breast with holy oil?

-As Saints Ambrose and Chrysostom explain this is done to strengthen him to fight bravely for Christ; as the combatants of old anointed themselves with oil before they entered the arena, so is he anointed, on the breast, that he may gain courage and force, bravely to combat the world, the flesh, and the devil, and on the shoulder, that he may be strong to bear constantly and untiringly, the yoke of Christ's commands, and pursue the toilsome course of life in unwavering fidelity to God and His holy law.
+As SS.
+Ambrose and Chrysostom explain this is done to strengthen him to fight bravely for Christ; as the combatants of old anointed themselves with oil before they entered the arena, so is he anointed, on the breast, that he may gain courage and force, bravely to combat the world, the flesh, and the devil, and on the shoulder, that he may be strong to bear constantly and untiringly, the yoke of Christ's commands, and pursue the toilsome course of life in unwavering. fidelity to God and His holy law.